-If the information is held by another public authority (for example, the Local Authority), check whether they hold the information and if so, transfer the request to them.
-If this applies, the school will notify the enquirer that they do not hold the information and to whom they have transferred the request.
-The school will continue to answer any parts of the enquiry in respect of information it does hold.
+If the information is held by another public authority, such as the Local Authority, first check with them they hold it, then transfer the request to them.
+If this applies, the School will notify the enquirer that they do not hold the information and to whom they have transferred the request.
+The School will continue to answer any parts of the enquiry in respect of information it does hold.

-When the School does not hold the information, it has no duty to create or acquire it just to answer the enquiry; although a reasonable search will be made before confirming whether the school has the information requested.
+When the School does not hold the information, it has no duty to create or acquire it just to answer the enquiry; although a reasonable search will be made before confirming whether the School has the information requested.

-If the information requested is already in the public domain, for instance, through the Publication Scheme or on the school's website, the school will direct the enquirer to the information and explain how to access it.
+If the information requested is already in the public domain, for instance, through the Publication Scheme or on the School's website, the School will direct the enquirer to the information and explain how to access it.

-The requester has the right to be told if the information requested is held by the school (subject to any of the exemptions).
+The requester has the right to be told if the information requested is held by the School (subject to any of the exemptions).
 This obligation is known as the school's duty to confirm or deny that it holds the information.
-However, the school does not have to confirm or deny if:
+However, the school does not have to confirm or deny if:-